 SAS UK & Ireland

 Some people see data as facts and figures.
 But it’s more than that.
 It’s the lifeblood of your business.
-It tells the history of your organization.
+It tells the history of your organisation.
 And it’s trying to tell you something.

 SAS helps you make sense of the message.
 As the leader in business analytics software and services, SAS transforms your data into insights that give you a fresh perspective on your business.
 You can identify what’s working.
 Fix what isn’t.
 And discover new opportunities.